rcorral/com_api/README.md

 If you want to make it better
 -----------------------------
 Please feel free to make suggestions for ways to make this framework better or more flexible.
-It is already in use on a couple live sites and I plan to keep actively developing for as long as it make sense.
+It is already in use on a couple live sites and I plan to keep actively developing for as long as it makes sense.
 I built it to my own specifications, but I would definitely be interested in suggestions for better ways of doing things.
-I also plan on porting it to J!
-2.5 when I get a chance, so any help with that would be appreciated.

 How do I use it?
 -----------------------------